 Cheakamus Lake - Best Whistler Hiking in May

 Cheakamus Lake Hike RatingCheakamus Lake is an easy, relaxing hike in Garibaldi Park just a short, 16k drive from Whistler Village.
-The access road emerges from the snow and passable usually in early May(most years).
+The access road emerges from the snow and passable usually in early May, and in 2024 it was clear in April!
 The trail to the lake is in an amazing forest of giant cedars.
 Running along the beautiful Cheakamus River the hike is short and easy.
 The trail runs along the lake, passing some small, wonderful campsites, and very small beaches.
 The first 3k of the trail takes you along the beautiful Cheakamus River to the start of Cheakamus Lake and the first campsite area.
 There are 10 very nice and hidden tent pads on or near the lake shore.
 There is excellent water from several creeks in the area and a bear proof food hang as well as tidy outhouses here.
 Another 3k further on the trail takes you to some beautiful viewpoints on the ever increasingly majestic Cheakamus Lake trail.
 Huge trees, turquoise lake, snow capped mountains, and even the occasional bear siting make this hike one of Whistler's best and most family and kid friendly hikes around.
 The trail is never strenuous and constantly beautiful with the wonderful smells that come with an old growth cedar forest.
 The campsite at 6k on the Cheakamus Lake trail consists of another 7 tent sites beautifully blended into the surroundings, another bear proof food hang and outhouse.
 There are dozens of cute little beaches all along the trail which invite swimming in the crystal clear, though bitterly cold water.
 Cheakamus Lake has always been known for its good fishing so bring your rod and sit back in the sun.
 Which you will see a lot of.
 The entire trail and mini beaches are south facing and capture the sun the entire day.
-The road to Cheakamus Lake is covered in snow until about mid May every year, but from May to October it is clear enough to drive.
-There is no charge to park at the parking lot/trailhead, though there is a charge for overnight camping.
 Why should you hike to Cheakamus Lake in May?
 Beautiful, huge tree forest, easy kid friendly trail, pristine Garibaldi Park wilderness and a spectacular and huge lake.
 Excellent campsites and numerous hidden beaches and wonderful, though very cold, swimming.

 Cheakamus Lake Map v13a